antz22/ConnectAnon/README.md

     simply added more fields to the Group and ChatRooms collections so you wouldn't have to query the user doc each time also sorts it based on last timestamp doesn't have to query the group separately on the preview components

+- when userIds is empty / the user has already talked to all the peers or all the volunteers their history will be reset, so in the future they might get duplicate conversations.
+    COULD make a 'currentlyChattingWith' field to account for convos not archived, but not right now.

 # Potential Features